akveo/react-native-ui-kitten/docs/src/articles/guides/branding.md

 # Branding

-UI Kitten supports 2 visual themes provided by Eva Design System: Light an Dark.
+UI Kitten supports 2 visual themes provided by Eva Design System: Light and Dark.
 Both of them are designed to use as default themes in your products and may be used as a core theme, when needed to build a custom, branded solution.